SolaceProducts/pubsubplus-aws-service-integration/README.md

 When sending messages that would go to the SQS queue, the binary attachment of the message will be sent AWS queue.
 Custom headers will not be passed to SQS.

 When receiving messages from SQS queue, a request/reply pattern should be used if the sending protocol supports it.
-The reply will include the message payload, message payload MD5 and the receiptID.
-This receiptID needs to be the only element in the delete message body and needs to be sent within 15 seconds of the initial delivery or the message will be re-queued within SQS for delivery.
+The reply will include the message payload, message payload MD5 and the ReceiptHandle.
+This ReceiptHandle needs to be the only element in the delete message body and needs to be sent within 15 seconds of the initial delivery or the message will be re-queued within SQS for delivery.
 If the receiving protocol does not support request/reply, then a monitor application can async receive data generated from the polling and subsequently delete it.

 Here is an example exchange pattern: